logbin/logbin/README.md

 ```

 ###Transports
-You can select transport used by the logger by setting
+You can select not to send your logs to the server, instead, log it directly
+to your console by setting the `console` property to true.

 ####Example: